List of Disney's Hercules characters: Pain and Panic

 Pain (voiced by Bobcat Goldthwait) and Panic (voiced by Matt Frewer) are a pair of shapeshifting imps who are Hades' minions.
 Pain is fat and crimson, while Panic is skinny and turquoise.
 Panic is paranoid and easily scared, but appears to be relatively smart and is cautious.
 He appears to be more honest than Pain.
 Pain is bossy, hot-tempered, and sly, but also clumsy and impulsive; he also seems to be less intelligent than Panic.

 In the film, Hades sends them to kidnap baby Hercules, make him mortal, and kill him.
 However, they fail to kill him, and he keeps his godlike strength, allowing him to dispose of them before they have a chance to kill him.
 Not wanting Hades to know about their failure, they tell him that Hercules is dead.
 Many years later Hades discovers that Hercules is actually alive.
-Throughout the rest of the film, they are seen either cheering Hades's monsters on, buying Hercules' merchandise, grovelling to Hades, or using their powers to contact Megara.
+Throughout the rest of the film, they are seen either cheering Hades's monsters on, buying Hercules' merchandise, grovelling to Hades, or using their powers to contact Meg.
 When Hades plots against Hercules, Pain and Panic lure and capture Pegasus by assuming the form of a female Pegasus.
 At the end of the film, Hades is punched into the river Styx, which they witness and hope he does not return.

 Pain and Panic also appear in the Hercules TV series as Hades's lackeys.
 They also appear in the House of Mouse television series, usually along with Hades.
 They also appear in Kingdom Hearts II, where they are working for Hades and work at the Underdrome.
 Pain and Panic are also playable characters who are available to unlock for a limited time in Disney Magic Kingdoms.